haudcpiccinino/QA-Test-Exercise/readme.md

 ### Write Test Specification

-Write a test specification to test the Header menu of the website [https://www.haud.com](https://www.haud.com).
+Write a test specification to test the _header_ navigation menu of the website [https://www.haud.com](https://www.haud.com).

-Choose the format you are most comfortable with. e.g. Excel, Word, LibreOffice, Markdown etc...
+Choose the format you are most comfortable with.
+E.g. Excel, Word, LibreOffice, Markdown etc....

-And must include steps, values and assertions.
+Include user actions taken, any values used, and important assertions.

 ### Automated Selenium Test